dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/collecting_names_and_emails.md

 ### Hiding names and email addresses from reviewers

-To remove bias, Screendoor lets you use &ldquo;blind fields&rdquo; to hide personally identifying information from reviewers.
+To remove bias, Screendoor lets you use "blind fields" to hide personally identifying information from reviewers.
 [Read more about blind fields here.](/articles/screendoor/evaluation/removing_bias.html)

 ### Removing the name and email address fields

-If you don't want to collect names or email addresses in your form, select the Name and Email fields in the form builder and click the &ldquo;Remove&rdquo; link.
+If you don't want to collect names or email addresses in your form, select the Name and Email fields in the form builder and click the "Remove" link.

 ![Making your project anonymous.](../images/name_email_2.png)

 Note that this setting will disable Screendoor features that require names and email addresses to work, such as [messages](/articles/screendoor/messages/sending_messages.html) and [e-signatures](/articles/screendoor/your_form/signatures.html).
-You can always add the name and email fields back to your form by clicking the &ldquo;Restore name and email fields&rdquo; link.
+You can always add the name and email fields back to your form by clicking the "Restore name and email fields" link.

 ![Restoring name and email fields.](../images/name_email_3.png)